We follow a strict honesty policy. However, to fund our work, we use affiliate advertising links on this blog.

 Squarespace extensions and plugins

-Squarespace extensions are the equivalent of WordPress plugins or Shopify apps — they are typically developed by third parties, approved for use by Squarespace and give you additional functionality for a monthly fee.
+Squarespace extensions are the equivalent of WordPress plugins or Shopify apps — they are typically developed by third parties and give you additional functionality for a monthly fee.

-At the moment, the number of official extensions available is fairly small — there are around 25 available, with many of them focussing on product fulfilment and accounting.
+At the moment, the number of official extensions available is fairly small — there are around 25 available.

 Another way to beef up your Squarespace site’s functionality is to make use of third-party ‘code snippets’.
 These are increasingly referred to as ‘Squarespace plugins‘ and let you do everything from format galleries in particular ways to adding e-commerce features.